BAJAJ FINSERV DIRECT LIMITED

 The lender will verify your application and the documents you have submitted Once approved, the loan amount is directly disbursed to the seller, allowing you to complete the purchase

-If you are looking to purchase a second-hand or used bike, there are several loan and financing options available to make the process easier and more flexible.
-Many banks and Non-Banking Financial Companies (NBFCs) offer tailored solutions for such purchases.
+If you're planning to buy a second-hand bike, there are various loan and financing options designed to make the process smoother and more flexible.
+Many banks and NBFCs offer specially tailored solutions to help you make your purchase with ease.
 Here are some of the common options:

 • Personal loan